 President of the Federation of Infectious Diseases Societies of Southern Africa

-Marc Mendelson studied Medicine at St Mary’s Hospital, London and specialized in Infectious Diseases at Addenbrookes Hospital, Cambridge, where he attained his PhD in Cytomegalovirus latency.
+Marc Mendelson studied medicine at St Mary’s Hospital, London and specialized in infectious diseases at Addenbrookes Hospital, Cambridge, where he attained his PhD in cytomegalovirus latency.
 Marc undertook post-doctoral studies at The Rockefeller University, New York, working on the interaction between Mycobacterium tuberculosis and dendritic cells, before transferring his research to Cape Town.
-He is now Professor of Infectious Diseases and head of Division of Infectious Diseases & HIV Medicine at Groote Schuur Hospital, University of Cape Town, and Director of the Cape Town GeoSentinel Travel Surveillance Network Site.
-He is past-President of the Infectious Diseases Society of Southern Africa, and the Federation of Infectious Diseases Societies of Southern Africa.
+He is now Professor of Infectious Diseases and head of the Division of Infectious Diseases & HIV Medicine at Groote Schuur Hospital, University of Cape Town, and director of the Cape Town GeoSentinel Travel Surveillance Network Site.
+He is past-president of the Infectious Diseases Society of Southern Africa, and the Federation of Infectious Diseases Societies of Southern Africa.

-His main field of interest lies is national and international policy related to Antimicrobial Resistance (AMR).
-He is Chairof the South African Ministerial Advisory Committee on AMR, South African lead for the Global Health Security Agenda Prevent-1 AMR working group, Director of the South African National Antibiotic Stewardship Training Centre, and a member of the scientific advisory committee of the Global Antibiotic Research & Development Programme (GARDP).
-Marc is a technical advisor to WHO on a variety of AMR-related projects.
+His main field of interest lies in national and international policy relating to antimicrobial resistance (AMR).
+He is the chair of the South African Ministerial Advisory Committee on AMR; South African lead for the Global Health Security Agenda Prevent-1 AMR Working Group; director of the South African National Antibiotic Stewardship Training Centre, and a member of the scientific advisory committee of the Global Antibiotic Research & Development Programme (GARDP).
+Marc is also a technical advisor to WHO on a variety of AMR-related projects.

 Prof. Mendelson is the chair of the ProMED Committee and serves on the Nominations & Remuneration and ICID Program Committees.